 dotnet run again, you’ll see that

 (int) didn’t work either.
-That’s because it is not possible to implicitly convert a string into an int (or vice versa) in C#.
+That’s because it is not possible to explicitly convert a string into an int (or vice versa) in C#.
 This time, let’s try using a built-in method to do the conversion.

 Look at this article on converting strings to int.
 It lists a few of the methods in the Convert class, including: